Leon Love Burger Review

 Leon: Love Burger Review

-I remember my first time visiting a Leon restaurant- we went to the South Bank branch.
-I was a student living in London and my Mum was visiting.
-She'd read about a new food joint offering customer's "wholesome and healthier" fast food or as Leon's mission statement puts it:
+I remember my first visit to a Leon restaurant — the South Bank branch in London.
+As a student with my Mum visiting, we were curious about a new food joint promising “wholesome and healthier” fast food.
+Leon’s mission statement says it best:

 About Leon